 How HyperOps is Paving the Way for an International Breakthrough…

-“We offer a unique mix of infrastructure and expertise in DevOps processes.”
+“We offer a unique mix of infrastructure and expertise in DevOps processes with full management.”

 With DevOps and IT infrastructure maintenance as their core activity, the next step for HyperOps is to communicate their skills and knowledge to a wider audience.

 “We needed to get our name out there,” Olišauskas said.
 “Lithuania is a small country, but it offers a lot of potential with relative high levels of technological talent and companies that are always looking at new ways to increase their competitiveness.
 The market is very dynamic.”